cicirello/generate-sitemap/README.md

 ### Example 2: Webpage for API Docs

-This example illustrates how you might use this to generate a sitemap for a Pages site in the `docs` directory of the repository.
+This example workflow illustrates how you might use this to generate a sitemap for a Pages site in the `docs` directory of the repository.
 It also demonstrates excluding `pdf` files, and configuring a plain text sitemap.